Selective deficiency of IgA

 Toggle: English / Spanish

 Selective deficiency of IgA is the most common immune deficiency disorder.
-Persons with this disorder have low or absent levels of a blood protein called immunoglobulin A.
+Persons with this disorder have a low or absent level of a blood protein called immunoglobulin A.

 IgA deficiency is usually inherited, which means it is passed down through families.
 However, cases of drug-induced IgA deficiency have been reported.

 It may be inherited as an

 or trait.
 It is found in approximately 1 in 700 individuals of European origin.
 It is less common in people of other ethnicities.

 Many people with selective IgA deficiency have no symptoms.